SeisSol/SeisSol/Documentation/build-dependencies.rst

 Installation with Spack
 -----------------------

-The `Spack <https://github.com/spack/spack/wiki>`_ package ``seissol-env`` allows to automatically install all dependencies of SeisSol (e.g. mpi, hdf5, netcdf, easi, asagi, etc), leaving only SeisSol itself left to be build.

-See https://github.com/SeisSol/seissol-spack-aid/tree/main/spack for details on the installation with spack.
+The `Spack <https://github.com/spack/spack/wiki>`_ repository contains ``seissol`` as a package which automatically installs all necessary dependencies.
+All relevant :ref:`build parameters <build_parameters>` are mapped to Spack variants; and architecture information is mostly inferred automatically—as known by Spack.

+In case you work on a cluster with an older Spack version which does not have SeisSol as a package yet, we also provide an out-of-tree dependency setup environment under https://github.com/SeisSol/seissol-spack-aid/tree/main/spack as ``seissol-env``.
-See also for reference our documentation on how to compile seissol-env on :ref:`SuperMUC-NG <compile_run_supermuc>`, :ref:`Shaheen <compile_run_shaheen>` (Cray system) and :ref:`Frontera <compile_run_frontera>`.
+See for reference our documentation on how to compile seissol-env on :ref:`SuperMUC-NG <compile_run_supermuc>`, :ref:`Shaheen <compile_run_shaheen>` (Cray system) and :ref:`Frontera <compile_run_frontera>`.
+However, ``seissol-env`` is deprecated; we strongly advise switching to the upstream Spack package instead.

 Manual installation
 -------------------